joaopn/bluesky-firehose-py/README.md

   --password    Bluesky password (optional)
   --debug       Enable debug output
-  --stream      Stream post text to stdout in real-time
+  --stream      Stream post text to stdout in real-time --measure-rate Track and display posts per minute rate --get-handles  Resolve handles while archiving (not recommended)
 ```

 Note: Authentication (username/password) is currently implemented but not required for basic operation.
 Future versions will use authentication to fetch additional user and post metadata.
+In addition, handle resolution is disabled by default, because it slows down the archiving process considerably because of the rate limiting.
+Getting the handles through the DID after collection is recommended.

 ### As a Library